wordpress visitors

 Measuring

-The easiest way to make a plain sponge cake is to just weigh your eggs in the shells (this sort of cake is also called a pound cake as it used to contain a pound of each ingredient – how anyone ever ate a cake that big, I’ll never know).
+The easiest way to make a plain sponge cake is to just weigh your eggs in the shells (this sort of cake is also called a pound cake as it used to contain a pound of each ingredient - how anyone ever ate a cake that big, I’ll never know).
+To make an average sized cake, use three eggs.
 Whatever the eggs weigh will be the measurement you use for the butter, flour and sugar too.
-If you want to make it a chocolate cake, take out 1 tablespoon of the flour and replace it with cocoa powder (not hot chocolate powder – that’s different).
+If you want to make it a chocolate cake, take out 1 tablespoon of the flour and replace it with cocoa powder (not hot chocolate powder - that’s different).
 Giving it all a quick sieve will remove any lumps and incorporate more air.

 Mixing